 Change the World in Five Minutes Every Day at School

-Our short film for SBS: Change the World in Five Minutes, Every Day at School has recently passed 200,000 Youtube views!
+Our short film for SBS: Change the World in Five Minutes, Every Day at School has recently passed 500,000 Youtube views!

 It’s a fast-paced five-minute film, following a class of year five and six kids as they spend the first five minutes of every day at school taking action to change the world in positive ways.
 It’s about getting fired up and doing something about the state of your community and the planet.
 The film has found a life of its own on Youtube and inspired individuals and classes to take action.
 The film has been screened widely at events in Australia, the UK and America.

 The movie is based on the book Change the World for Ten Bucks.
-Check out the book’s suggestions on world-saving actions here.